Shared-Milk/shared-milk-ui/README.md

 - Implemented React Router for a multi-page UX
 - Continued to gain competency with Cypress E2E testing framework
 - Utilized typechecking with PropTypes
+- Implemented network error handling that tests for multiple errors
+- Successful implementation of multiple NPM packages, including form error handling, and a mobile menu
+- Fully mobile responsive
+- 100% Accessibility Audit
+- Great collaboration with the BE team on GraphQL

-## Future Iterations <a name="futureIterations"></a>
+## Future Iterations

-- A mailer to send the donating user an email when they submit to the donor database, as well as whenever someone requests milk
+- A mailer to send the donating user an email when they submit to the donor database, as well as whenever someone requests milk.
-- A login to have multiple users with statistics such as the amount of milk donated or received, as well as an internal messaging system to connect users
+- A login to have multiple users with statistics such as the amount of milk donated or received, as well as an internal messaging system to connect users.
+- A review system for parents to be able to review their experience with a donor.
+- A donor login so a donor can update their status when they are no longer producing.

 ## Authors